Dietrich Gruen

 Dietrich Gruen (February 22, 1847 – April 10, 1911), was a German born watchmaker who emigrated to the United States in the 1860s and later founded the Gruen Watch Company.

 Early life and education

 Gruen attended public and private schools in Germany.
 At age 15 he began learning the watchmaking trade.
-He apprenticed to Hans Martens in Friedburg, Germany and worked in Karlsruhe, Wiesbaden and Lode.
+He apprenticed to Hans Martens in Freiburg, Germany and worked in Karlsruhe, Wiesbaden and Lode.

 Later life and career

 In 1867, at age 20, he immigrated to the United States, following in the steps of his three older brothers, all of whom had immigrated several years before.
 (One brother had died in 1863 in the American Civil War.)

 On his trip to America he met Pauline Wittlinger, the daughter of a watchmaker who lived in Delaware, Ohio.
 In 1869 Gruen married Wittlinger and moved to Ohio to work for her father.
 Dietrich's and Pauline's first child, Frederick G. Gruen, was born in 1872; George J. Gruen was born in 1877.